 - Cover the dough with plastic wrap.
 Chill the dough in the fridge for 8 hours and up to overnight.

 - Preheat the oven to 350 F (177 C).
 Line 1-2 large cookie sheets with parchment paper.
-Remove the dough from the fridge.
+Remove the dough from the fridge to sit at room temperature for 30 minutes.
+This helps the dough warm a bit and will help the cookies spread better.?

 - Mix the spice mix used in the cookie dough with the sugar until well combined.
 Taste and adjust the balance of spices as needed.